Nissan Note: Note Aura

 An upmarket version called the Note Aura was introduced and went on sale in June 2021.
 It features a redesigned front and rear fascia, wider body, and a 100 kW and 300 Nm torque electric motor.
-Initial models include G, G leather edition, G Four, G Four leather edition.
+The 40 mm wider body was achieved by widening the wheel arches to house the 20mm wider tires.
+Initial models include G, G leather edition, G Four, and G Four leather edition.

+The Aura NISMO was released on 17 August 2021.
+The exterior features a redesigned front grille, bumpers, and the 17-inch aluminium wheels.
+The "NISMO" exclusive emblem adopts a new design with a matte chrome and matte red painted surface treatment.

 The Note Aura received a facelift on 13 June 2024 and the Nismo on 18 July 2024.
+The Note Aura version introduces a wider grille, sportier bumper with body-colour/chrome/copper inserts, 17-inch futuristic alloy wheels, and a sculpted rear fascia.
+The Autech model was added in June 2024.